-Below is the sole beneficial owner of 20% percent or more of the Company's outstanding voting equity securities, calculated on the basis of voting power, are listed along with the amount such individual owns.
+Below the beneficial owners of 20% percent or more of the Company's outstanding voting equity securities, calculated on the basis of voting power, are listed along with the amount they own.

-Name Percentage Owned Prior to Offering Martha Hernandez 100.0%
+Name Percentage Owned Prior to Offering Martha Hernandez 83.0%

-Following the Offering, the Purchasers will own 0% of the Company.
-The Purchasers will not hold equity in the Company until the conversion of their SAFEs into CF Shadow Securities.
+Following the Offering, the Purchasers will own 0% of the Company if the Minimum Amount is raised and 0% if the Maximum Amount is raised.